TryQuiet/quiet/packages/desktop/README.md

 Running the desktop version of Quiet should be straightforward on Mac, Windows, and Linux.
 Here are the steps:

 0. Use `Node 18.12.1` and `npm 8.19.2`.
 We recommend [nvm](https://github.com/nvm-sh/nvm) for easily switching Node versions, and if this README gets out of date you can see the actual version used by CI [here](https://github.com/TryQuiet/quiet/blob/master/.github/actions/setup-env/action.yml).
-1. In `quiet/` install monorepo's dependencies and bootstrap the project with lerna.
+1. In `quiet/` (project's root) install monorepo's dependencies and bootstrap the project with lerna.
 It will take care of the package's dependencies and trigger a prepublish script which builds them.

 ```
 npm i lerna@6.6.2
 npm i typescript@4.9.3
-npm install
 npm run lerna bootstrap
 ```